 This time the ferry ride took only 20 minutes to take us over the Arhaugfjorden and from the ferry harbor on the other side we would have no more than 2 kilometers to ride on our bikes before arriving at the campground.

-After the primitive camping from last night we got a cabin this time, neither of us fancied to pitch the tent again.
+After the primitive camping from last night we got a cabin this time, neither of us fancied pitching the tent again.
 Again it was a campground without a cafe, like the one we had during our first night which now seemed so long ago even though we haven’t been on the road for more than 10 days, so we had to find a place where we could get some food.
 And not just some food — this night we both needed something more substantial.
-But we couldn’t find anything near the campground, so we rode our bikes back to the ferry harbor to see if there was possibly a cafe on our side…of course there was none.
+But we couldn’t find anything near the campground, so we rode our bikes back to the ferry harbor to see if there was possibly a cafe on our side…of course, there was none.
 We asked a young man from the land crew about a restaurant or cafe nearby and he told us the last one in Hasle, some three kilometers down the road, had just closed a year ago.
 So there was really none on this side and the cafe at the ferry terminal in Agskarded would be closed before the ferry’s arrival.
 He advised us to go to the grocery store in Hasle as they would also sell some warm food, and we followed his advice.

 Once more we got grilled chicken — like the day when we rode to Noresund — and had it in the parking lot of the grocery store.
 We also purchased some more food so we could have some breakfast the next morning before leaving the campground toward Bodø.